damoonrashidi/damoonrashidi-me/posts/simple/waluigi-represents-all-of-us.md

 while being littered throughout code bases with tight couplings and [bad abstractions](https://www.deconstructconf.com/2019/dan-abramov-the-wet-codebase).
-Now, all of a sudden, this bearly used implementation has expanded the surface area of things to fix when things change or break.
+Now, all of a sudden, this bearly used implementation has expanded the surface area of things to fix when other things change or break.

+It could be as simple as having checkboxes in our component library, and they can be stacked vertically and horizontally by setting some `direction` property.
+Next up is radio buttons, it would fall naturally that the API would be identical, but the question should be asked, is there an immediate use-case for being able set direction for radio buttons as well?
+Should we then spend time implementing it now, only to keep the API consistent, without it having any value on it's own, at least not yet.

-In summary, I think there is a lot of value of being cognizant of when you are writing a feature that stands on its own legs, a Mario, or when it's not justified unto itself, a Waluigi.
+In summary, I think there is a lot of value of being cognizant of when you are writing a feature that stands on its own legs, a _Mario_, or when it's not justified fully unto itself, a _Waluigi_.

 ## Disclaimers